AdityaAhir56/CONTEXT-RELEVANCE-SCORING-ML/README.md

 - **Sentence-BERT** (for embeddings)
 - **Matplotlib, Seaborn**

-For questions or collaborations, feel free to connect via Linkedin: https://www.linkedin.com/in/adityaahir/.
+For questions or collaborations, feel free to connect via Linkedin:- https://www.linkedin.com/in/adityaahir/.